 public class SimpleThreadScope extends Object implements Scope

-any objects associated with it.
-As such, it is typically preferable to
+with it.
+As such, it's typically preferable to use the

 Thanks to Eugene Kuleshov for submitting the original prototype for a thread scope!

 Return the object with the given name from the underlying scope,